GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/06/index.md

 [Core Web Vitals][7], and TBT is a lab measurement proxy for another Core Web Vital, First Input Delay.

-The performance score formula has also been reweighted to better reflect the users’ loading experience.
+The performance score formula has also been reweighted to better reflect the users' loading experience.

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/1Tmmm0bSZ1g2G5LRgt2p.png", alt="New performance metrics in Lighthouse 6.0", width="800", height="455" %}